amadeuio/battleship/README.md

 - **Interaction Dependencies:** interact.js
 - **Testing Framework:** Jest

-## Directories
+## File Structure

-- `/src`: Contains the source code for the project.
+- `/src`: Contains the source code
-  - `/src/styles`: CSS styles.
+  - `/src/styles`: CSS styles
-  - `/src/ts/classes`: TypeScript classes.
+  - `/src/ts/classes`: TypeScript classes
-  - `/src/ts/main.ts`: App functionality, DOM and object manipulation.
+  - `/src/ts/main.ts`: Main functionality of the app with class usage and DOM manipulaton
-- `/docs`: Distribution files generated during the build, GitHub pages is reading the root of this directory.
+- `/docs`: Distribution files generated during the build, GitHub pages is reading the root of this directory

-- `/public`: Images, sprites and font.
+- `/public`: Images, sprites and font

-- `index.html`: Entry point for the Vite app in development with dynamic injection of TypeScript and CSS.
+- `index.html`: Entry point for the Vite app during development with dynamic injection of TypeScript and CSS

 ## Classes

-The project utilizes several TypeScript classes to organize data and encapsulate functionality
+The project utilizes several TypeScript classes to organize data and encapsulate functionality.

 ### 1. `Ship` Class:

-Represents each individual ship.
+Represents each ship.

 **Properties**